 Tips for a clear refund policy

-Avoid returns early on: customers will return goods when they are unsatisfied with the purchase, so be sure to provide enough information to avoid confusion.
-Good quality images and an accurate description will keep returns to a minimum as consumers will know exactly what they are receiving.
+Customers will return goods when they are unsatisfied with the purchase.
+Ensure you provide enough information to avoid confusion.
+Good quality images and an accurate description will keep returns to a minimum as consumers will know what to expect.
 Ensure there is a way to get in touch with you, should any questions arise prior to purchase.
-Online chat facilities have become more and more utilised as they are a quick way for people to get answers without having to pick up the phone.
+Online chat facilities have become more utilised as they are a quick way for people to get answers without having to call.

 Finding it difficult to locate the refund policy?

-Request reviews, receive respect:when someone has purchased from you, there’s no harm in sending them a follow-up email a few weeks later asking them to review the buying process.
+When someone purchases from you, send them a follow-up email asking them to review the buying process.
 When customers contribute their opinions to your site, it can help others make the decision to buy from you.
-It also allows you to find out how a customer experienced your service and to improve any elements for future customers.
+This allows you to find out how a customer experienced your service and to improve any elements for future customers.

-If you’re in fear of receiving negative feedback, set up your website so that you have to accept reviews before they appear on the site.
+If you’re in fear of receiving negative feedback, set up your website so you have to accept reviews before they appear publicly.
 That way you can resolve the issue before damaging your reputation.